uniba-swt/libbidib/README.md

 ## Message handling
 Many messages are already handled by the library.
 The remaining messages are placed either in the message queue or in the error queue.
 These queues should be checked by the user to react appropriately.
-Here is an overview which messages will be put in the queues:
+Here is an overview on which messages will be put in the respective queues:

 #### Error queue
 * MSG_SYS_ERROR